observablehq/inputs/README.md

 <a name="Input" href="#Input">#</a> <b>Input</b>(<i>value</i>) · [Source](./src/input.js)

 The base Input class extends EventTarget to provide a view-compatible store.
 This is typically used in conjunction with [bind](#bind) to synchronize multiple inputs, with the Input being the primary state store.

-…
+An Input is similar to a [mutable](https://observablehq.com/@observablehq/introduction-to-mutable-state), except that it allows listeners.

 <a name="bind" href="#bind">#</a> <b>bind</b>(<i>target</i>, <i>source</i>, <i>invalidation</i>) · [Source](./src/bind.js)

 The bind function allows a *target* input to be bound to a *source* input, synchronizing the two: interaction with the *source* input will propagate to the *target* input and *vice versa*.

-…

 <a name="disposal" href="#disposal">#</a> <b>disposal</b>(<i>element</i>) · [Source](./src/disposal.js)

 The disposal promise is a heuristic for detecting when an input has been removed from the DOM, say to detach synchronized inputs.
 It is used by [bind](#bind) by default as the invalidation promise, but is exported here for convenience.

-…

 <a name="formatNumber" href="#formatNumber">#</a> <b>formatNumber</b>(<i>number</i>) · [Source](./src/format.js)